 The lawsuit will be accompanied by a Confidential Litigants Information Sheet (CLIS) and a Case Information Statement (CIS).
-The CLIS basically tells the Court who you are and gives some basic information.
+The CLIS tells the court who you are and gives some basic information.
 The CIS is considerably more complicated, and can be overwhelming to a lot of people.
-It catalogues your assets and liabilities, your income and expenses, an dbasically everything else that the Court and the parties are going to need to properly litigate the matter.
+It catalogues your assets, liabilities, your income, expenses, and covers everything else that the court and the parties are going to need to properly litigate the matter.
 The CIS also has all sorts of requirements as far as attachments that must accompany it, such as tax and income information, like W2s.

 If the defendant does not answer in time, or at all, the case goes into default.
-There is a somewhat involved process to move a case into default, which generally requires an experienced attorney.
-Assuming it is successful however, this allows the divorce to proceed without the other side participating in it.
-This, obviously, give a considerable advantage to the plaintiff.
+There is a somewhat involved process to move a case into default, which requires an experienced attorney.
+Assuming it is successful however, this allows the divorce to proceed without the other side participating.
+This gives a considerable advantage to the plaintiff.

 If the case is not resolved there, it can be sent to economic mediation.
 There, another attorney will try to iron out the money-related issues with the parties, to try to get the case settled.

 While this is happening, it is often the case that one of the spouses requires the financial support of the other, and cannot reasonably wait until the case to conclude to begin receiving support.
-After all, divorces can take months at a time.
-When this happens, an attorney will be well advised to file a motion for pendente lite relief (which is just an unnecessarily complicated way of saying “I want something to happen while the matter is pending”).
+After all, divorces can take months — and in rare cases years — at a time.
+When this happens, an attorney will be well advised to file a motion for pendente lite relief (which is simply a complicated way of saying “I want something to happen while the matter is pending”).
 The most common request in such a motion is for the other spouse to pay spousal and/or child support while the divorce is taking place, with final calculations to be made (and such relief potentially modified) later.
 These motions can, and often do, seek the other side to help pay the attorneys fees as well, believe it or not.

 In the event that, after all of this, the case is still not settled, then it is set down for trial.
 This does not happen quickly.
-At the trial, all unresolved issues will be litigated in great detail, and a Family Law judge will do his or her best to determine the relief that the respective parties get.
+At the trial, all unresolved issues will be litigated in great detail, and a family law judge will do his or her best to determine the relief that the respective parties receive.

 Sadly, these cases often do not end with the divorce.
-It is not uncommon for the parties to come back to the court year after year to modify this or that, or because the other side is not complying with the divorce decree, or for any number of other reasons, and it is almost always because something was not done right the first time.
+It is not uncommon for the parties to come back to court year after year to modify various features or arguments, or because the other side is not complying with the divorce decree, or for any number of other reasons, and it is almost always because something was not done right the first time.

-If you believe you would be better off having an experienced family law attorney advocate for you, please contact The Law Office of Jordan B. Rickards, Esq., LLC.
-Mr. Rickards is a former prosecutor who brings an aggressive approach to his cases, and can help you get the results you deserve.
+You would be better off having an experienced family law attorney advocate for you, so please contact The Law Office of Jordan B. Rickards.
+As a former prosecutor, Mr. Rickards brings an aggressive approach to his cases, and can help you get the results you deserve.